Can Error Mitigation Improve Trainability of Noisy Variational Quantum Algorithms?: Protocol-specific results

 for all $\thv$ and $a\geq 1$ that is, the statistical fluctuations in measurement outcomes at the boosted noise level are no smaller than that at the base noise level.
-We note that similar assumptions are made in the literature for Zero Noise Extrapolation and Quasi-Probability Methods \cite{endo2021hybrid, endo2018practical}.
 Indeed, for noise models with a maximally mixed fixed point, we expect that high noise rates will tend to lead to larger variances.
 For example, in the simple scenario of a local Pauli measurement, the variance of measurement outcomes takes the form $\frac{(1-p_0)(p_0)}{N}$, where $p_0$ is the probability of obtaining a $"0"$ outcome and $N$ is the number of shots.
 This variance is maximized for $p_0=\frac{1}{2}$.